-It is my pleasure to present the Alabama Perinatal Progress Report, which describes the fiscal year 2013 activities and accomplishments of the State Perinatal Program.
+It is my pleasure to present the Alabama Perinatal Progress Report, which describes the fiscal year 2014 activities and accomplishments of the State Perinatal Program.

-Alabama's infant mortality rate increased from 8.1 to 8.9 deaths per 1,000 live births in 2012.
-The increase is evidence that continued support for the State Perinatal Program is needed.
-Most importantly, we are reminded that the health status of mothers and infants in Alabama continues to be a troubling issue.
-We must address the increasing number of low birthweight births in Alabama and subsequent infant deaths and morbidities that have long-term consequences for families and society.
-We also need to decrease elective deliveries less than 39 weeks gestation when there is no medical indication, promote safe sleep practices, and foster smoking cessation.
-To this end, the State Perinatal Program developed strategies to address factors associated with adverse outcomes of pregnancy.
+Alabama's infant mortality rate of 8.6 deaths per 1,000 live births in 2013 is lower than the 8.9 deaths per 1,000 live births in 2012.
+However, when compared to the provisional 2011 national rate of 6.0, we are reminded that the health status of mothers and infants in Alabama continues to be a challenge and that support for the State Perinatal Program is essential to meeting the needs of Alabama citizens.

+When addressing infant mortality, it is important that we look at the number of low birth-weight births and subsequently the morbidities that have long-term consequences for families and society.
+We also need to promote safe sleep practices for infants in Alabama.
+Additional concerns include disparities in healthcare, spacing pregnancies with at least a two-year interval between pregnancies, reducing elective deliveries less than 39 weeks with no medical indication, encouraging smoking cessation in women of childbearing age, promoting healthy lifestyle choices, and delivering infants at the appropriate facility for medical needs.
+To this end, the State Perinatal Program developed strategies to address the factors associated with adverse outcomes of pregnancy.
 These strategies and the problems they address are described in detail in this report.

-Leading perinatal providers in our state met throughout 2013 to guide the State Perinatal Program.
-I believe the initiatives under development will yield long-term benefits as more infants grow up to become healthy children and contributing adults.
+Leading perinatal providers in our state met throughout 2014 to guide the State Perinatal Program.
+I believe the initiatives under development will yield long-term benefits as more infants grow up to become healthy children and productive members of our society.
 This report is available at www.adph.org/perinatal.